tlevine/earthmover/readme.md

-Earthmover is a framework for writing web scrapers and other data extractors.
+Earthmover is a way of writing concise, modular programs for extracting data from messy sources like websites.
 It has four components, each of which can be used independently of the others.

 **Highwall** is a relaxing interface to SQLite.
 It makes common database commands more concise and Pythonic.